 Christian graduated magna cum laude with the Order of the Coif from William & Mary Law School in 2015.
 While at William & Mary, he competed with the Moot Court Team and was a senior articles editor of the William & Mary Bill of Rights Journal.
 Between semesters at law school, Christian interned for a small civil law firm in Williamsburg, Virginia, and for the international programs division of a nonprofit organization in Arlington, Virginia.
 He earned his B.A. in History, with honors, from Michigan State University in 2012.

 Obtained a preliminary injunction for a large defense contractor under the Federal Defend Trade Secrets Act regarding trade secrets shared during a teaming agreement involving the receiving party’s failure to firewall employees with knowledge (E.D.
 Va.)

-Co-counsel for business conspiracy case involving allegations of a breached teaming agreement, misappropriation of trade secrets, and violation of restrictive covenants.
-(Fairfax Cir.)
+Co-counsel for a business conspiracy case involving allegations of a breached teaming agreement, misappropriation of trade secrets, and violation of restrictive covenants (Fairfax Cir.)

-Represented plaintiff restaurant group in breach of commercial lease litigation and obtained preliminary injunction against landlord.
-(Fairfax Cir.)
+Represented a plaintiff restaurant group in breach of commercial lease litigation and obtained a preliminary injunction against a landlord (Fairfax Cir.)

-Secured a confidential settlement and agreed injunction against a former employee in case involving claims of defamation and breach of confidentiality agreement.
-(E.D.
+Secured a confidential settlement and agreed injunction against a former employee in a case involving claims of defamation and a breach of confidentiality agreement (E.D.
 Va.)